Tag Archives: personal-growth

 Image source: ; ‘Work life flexibility is now a top demand of Indian employees’ in indiatoday.in

-This may make you think of me as a control freak but I’d rather prefer to be looked upon as an intimidating hardliner.
+I’m not surprised if this makes you think of me as a control freak.
+But I’d rather prefer to be looked upon as an intimidating hardliner.
 It isn’t that I panic when things turn messy and chaotic.
 It’s just that when things start to get sloppy and confusing, my first instinct is to find the control I can muster within all the craziness.

 In your personal life, when everything gets turned upside down, do you turn pale in panic?
-Do you feign helplessness, sportpoor me attitude or wait for a knight in shining armor to rescue you?
-Or do you take control and figure it out?
+Do you feign helplessness, sportpoor me attitude and wait for a knight in shining armor to rescue you?
+Or do you take control of the situation and figure it out?

 Years ago, Angus Campbell had found the same happiness in life tied to this control thing.
-“Having a strong sense of controlling one’s life is a more dependable foreteller of positive feelings of well-being than any of the objective conditions of life we have considered.”
+“Having a strong sense of controlling one’s life is a more dependable foreteller of positive feelings of well-being than any of the objective conditions of life we consider.”

 I’d say there is truly some sense of truth when they say that ‘having control over your life is the right way to guarantee your happiness‘.
 But what if the need to have absolute unquestioned influence becomes obsessive?
 Wouldn’t anxiety and stress then take the upper hand- not happiness?

-To cut things short I must say that I have never felt like life is happening to me rather than for me.
+To cut things short I have never felt like life happening to me rather than for me.
 Have you faced anything like it?

 Being in control doesn’t necessarily mean we need to make the right choices always.
 It’s rather the freedom to make choices at will that earns you a happier more positive life experience.

 It’s much easier to focus on things that are outside our control.
 But this means literally side stepping a change.
-In fact it’s more like you’re abandoning yourself even though you’re aware that every happy moment comes at a price and you’ve not done enough to deserve it.
+In fact it’s more like you’re abandoning yourself even though you’re aware that you’ve not done enough to deserve it.

 So stop feeling stuck when you’re in a tight spot and start looking for a life that aligns with the person you want to be.If you’re ready to reclaim the lost control of your life, this one’s for you.